marcolovescode/AccountRecorder/README.md

 *(This document does not constitute legal advice.
 Please consult a licensed professional such as a CPA, Enrolled Agent, or attorney.)*

-I created this program in order to satisfy a U.S. tax procedure outlined by [26 CFR § 1.988-3(b)(3)](https://www.law.cornell.edu/cfr/text/26/1.988-3#b_3:~:text=(3)%20Requirements%20for%20making%20the%20election.).
-If followed properly, the procedure allows a taxpayer to elect for a treatment outlined by [26 USC § 988(a)(1)(B)](https://www.law.cornell.edu/uscode/text/26/988#tab_default_1:~:text=(B)Special%20rule%20for%20forward%20contracts%2C%20etc.).

-The tax treatment allows for a FX trade to be taxed as a capital gain instead of as ordinary income.
+I created this program in order to satisfy a U.S. tax procedure that allows for a FX trade to be taxed as a capital gain instead of as ordinary income.
 This lowers the overall tax due.

 The election is made by "clearly identifying [an elected transaction] on [the trader's] books and records on the date the transaction is entered into."
-This program satisfies that requirement by promptly recording a *§ 988(a)(1)(B)* election for each trade entered.
+This program satisfies that requirement by promptly recording a *IRC § 988(a)(1)(B)* election for each trade entered.

-In addition, I aimed to help my bookkeeping and reporting efforts by utilizing the database.
-As I was considering off-shore trading houses, I was unable to receive a summary statement of my trades entered per year.
-As a result, I would have needed to submit a tax return that listed every individual trade.
+In addition, I aimed to bolster my bookkeeping and reporting efforts by utilizing the database.
+As I was planning to use off-shore trading houses, I would be unable to receive a summary statement of my trades entered per year.
+As a result, I would have needed to prepare a tax return that listed every individual trade.
-That tax return could have been 300 pages long!

 ## License